-A health care power of attorney (or “durable power of attorney for health care,” sometimes known as a “DPOA” or “health care proxy”) is a legal document that authorizes another person (your “agent”) to make health care decisions for you.
-You can choose to have this document go into effect immediately, or you can choose to have it go into effect only if and when you cannot make health care decisions for yourself.
+A health care power of attorney (or durable power of attorney for health care, sometimes known as a DPOA or health care proxy) is a legal document that authorizes another person (your agent) to obtain your health information and to make health care decisions for you.
+You can allow your agent to get your health information and comunicate with your health care provider at any time, but health care decisions can be made for you only if and when you cannot make health care decisions for yourself.

 A health care power of attorney:

-No. There are limits to the decisions your agent can make.
-For example, your agent cannot:
+Yes.
+There are limits to the decisions your agent can make.
+Your agent cannot: